-- 7.1.5 The proposed front dormer window would be set down 0.5m from the maximum ridge, set up 1.4m from the eaves and set in 0.9m from the southern flank and 1.2m from the northern flank.
+The proposed front dormer window would be set down 0.5m from the maximum ridge, set up 1.4m from the eaves and set in 0.9m from the southern flank and 1.2m from the northern flank.
 Furthermore the dormer would have a pitched roof form which would reflect the existing character of the dwelling.
-Therefore, it is considered that the dormer would be subordinate addition to the front roofslope and whilst front dormer windows are not a characteristic feature of the streetscene of Adrian Way, given the existing variation within the streetscene, it is not considered that the proposed front dormer would result in harm to the character or appearance of the host dwelling, streetscene or wider area. - 7.1.6 In summary, it is not considered that the proposal would appear excessively prominent within the streetscene, or disproportionate in relation to the application dwelling or to other dwellings within the vicinity.
+Therefore, it is considered that the dormer would be subordinate addition to the front roofslope and whilst front dormer windows are not a characteristic feature of the streetscene of Adrian Way, given the existing variation within the streetscene, it is not considered that the proposed front dormer would result in harm to the character or appearance of the host dwelling, streetscene or wider area."

+- 7.1.4 The proposed front rooflight would not materially alter the front roofslope and would not result in any harm to the visual amenities of the street scene.
+It would be considered as a minor addition, which would not result in detrimental harm to the character or appearance of the wider area. - 7.1.5 In summary, it is not considered that the proposal would appear excessively prominent within the streetscene, or disproportionate in relation to the application dwelling or to other dwellings within the vicinity.
 The proposed development would therefore accord with Policy DM1 and Appendix 2 of the Development Management Policies document (adopted July 2013).

-7.2 Impact on Amenity of Neighbours
+7.2 Impact on amenity of neighbours